The good conversationalist.

 "You live there?"

-In short: Be kind, stay curious, and always think before you speak.
+In short: Be kind, be curious, and think twice before speaking.

 Comments